“After the Bell,” November 10, 2017

 Bloomberg Markets Asia, August 22, 2017

 Ying Ma spoke to Bloomberg Markets Asia about President Donald Trump’s new Afghanistan strategy, the promises he made as a candidate to end America’s “stupid, endless wars,” and his determination not to leave a vacuum for terrorists in Afghanistan.
-To view the video, please click HERE.
+To view the video, please use the YouTube player below or click HERE.

 Earlier in the week, Ying Ma spoke with Bloomberg “Daybreak Asia” about Trump’s reaction to the violence in Charlottesville, his perception by the business community, and the outlook for his policy agenda.
 Click HERE to listen to this radio interview.